Codeinwp/handbook-of-money/pages/introduction-to-investment.md

 - [Frozen Worlds](https://www.youtube.com/watch?v=cTQ3Ko9ZKg8)
 - [From Deserts to Grasslands](https://www.youtube.com/watch?v=XmtXC_n6X6Q)

+One good tip is to note down all the important decisions in your life.
+Put a date and how you felt about it.
+It will help you to track your progress.

 ### The Endgame

 After investing in yourself and your tools, you will most likely be on a cash surplus.
 At this point, you have acquired a decent life and a good enough future.